mentalblood0/bottomless/README.md

 <br/>

+* ⚛️ Based on pass-through keys yet atomic
 * 😴 No excess data reading/rewriting
-* ⚛️ Through-keys yet atomic
 * 🩱 One-class interface
 * 🍬 A lot of sugar